Barcelona star Putellas wins UEFA Women's Player of the Year award

 Champions League winners Barcelona dominated the awards, after the club won the 2020-21 Champions League by defeating Chelsea 4-0 in the final.

-All six awards were won by Barcelona players, though Irene Paredes did win the prize for her exploits with PSG before she made the move to Catalonia this summer.
+All six awards were won by Barca players, though Irene Paredes earned the prize for her exploits with PSG before she made the move to Catalonia this summer.

 Editors' Picks